budavariam/budavariam/README.md

 Are you up for a challenge? :muscle: Let's play [Mastermind](http://matytermind.herokuapp.com/)! :sunglasses:

-📫 You can find my contact info at [budavariam.github.io](https://budavariam.github.io).
+🔭 Feel free to check out my blog at [budavariam.github.io](https://budavariam.github.io).

 Have a nice day! :sunny: